Permanent Labor Certification

-First step: prevailing wage determination
+First step: Prevailing Wage determination (PWD)

 The first part of the Permanent Labor Certification is the Prevailing Wage Determination (PWD).
-Before the labor market can be tested to see whether any U.S. workers are willing and qualified to work in a given position for which a foreign citizen is being sponsored, the Department of Labor is required to determine what the average prevailing U.S. wage for that position is.
+Before the labor market can be tested to see whether any U.S. workers are qualified and willing to work in a given position for which a foreign citizen is being sponsored, the Department of Labor is required to determine what the average prevailing U.S. wage for that position is.
 The prevailing wage is based on what an average U.S. worker earns in the same position as the sponsored job, at the same approximate work location.
 For example, an advanced level U.S. computer programmer would typically have a higher prevailing wage if employed in the San Francisco Bay Area than in Indianapolis.
-The PWD is designed to ensure that U.S. salaries are not dragged down or undercut by hiring foreign workers through the Permanent Labor Certification process.
-To request a prevailing wage determination employers must complete Form ETA-9141 (Application for Prevailing Wage Determination) and submit it to the Department of Labor's National Prevailing Wage Center (NPWC).
+The PWD is designed to ensure that U.S. salaries are not dragged down or undercut by foreign workers desperate enough for a green card to game the process by accepting lower wages than U.S. workers would normally accept for the position put through the Permanent Labor Certification process.
+To request a PWC, employers must complete Form ETA-9141 (Application for Prevailing Wage Determination) and submit it to the Department of Labor's National Prevailing Wage Center (NPWC).
 It takes 6-8 months for PWDs to be issued as of 2024.